mercadopago/devsite-docs/guides/faqs/collections.en.md

 When you receive money from a sale or collect in your online business, you will have the money available 14 days after the payment is credited.

+> NOTE
+>
+> Note
+>
-Do you want to know when the money from one of your sales will be available?
+> Do you want to know when the money from one of your sales will be available?
 Find the transaction between your [accredited charges](http://www.mercadopago.com.ar/ayuda/payments) and in the detail we inform the exact date.